-The validity of the GB Common Stock to be issued in the Reorganization will be passed upon for Glacier by its Delaware counsel, Duane, Morris & Hecksher LLP, Wilmington, Delaware.
+The validity of the GB Common Stock to be issued in the Reorganization will be passed upon for Glacier by its Delaware counsel, Duane, Morris & Heckscher LLP, Wilmington, Delaware.
 Duane, Morris & Heckscher LLP will also give an opinion concerning certain tax matters related to the Reorganization.
+Duane, Morris & Heckscher LLP has consented to the descriptions of such opinions and the references to it in the Prospectus/Proxy Statement.